kmooney225/CardSimilator/REAME.md

 Hello!

-I decided to create an application that have many cards game that people may or may not know about.
+I decided to create an application that has many cards game that people may or may not know about.

 implementations I hope to make include: